LPZ-fdu/generalized-AIPW-estimator-for-temperature-and-extreme-temperature-events-/README.md

 This repository contains the R code accompanying the manuscript:

-> **Cause-specific mortality burden of non-optimal daily temperature and extreme temperature events in China: A nationwide assessment using causal machine learning**
+> **Divergent mortality profiles of daily non-optimal temperature and sustained extremes: Doubly robust causal inference for case-crossover studies**

 The study developed a generalized augmented inverse probability weighting (AIPW) framework for individual-level, time-stratified case-crossover studies.
 The framework combines: